 This German Potato Salad is loaded with red potatoes, hard boiled eggs, and bacon in a sweet and tangy vinegar dressing.
 It’s perfect for cookouts or as a side dish for burgers or bratwursts.
 You can serve it warm, cold, or at room temperature!

-This potato salad recipe is unique for one big reason: it doesn’t have any mayonnaise!
-Instead, the potatoes are coated in a sweet and tangy mixture of white wine vinegar, sugar, dry mustard, and…bacon grease.
+Unlike traditional potato salad, these potatoes are coated in a sweet and tangy mixture of white wine vinegar, sugar, dry mustard, and…bacon drippings.
 For real!
 That is what makes it so delicious.

 Authentic German Potato Salad

 This recipe is from my grandmother, whose ancestors emigrated from Germany.
 She adored learning about family history, and I have no doubt that this recipe was passed down to her.

 Here’s a look at her black recipe binder, which she kept with all of her recipes typed out on a typewriter.